-The house's old vinyl windows were not evenly spaced across the front of the house.
-They were short in length and divided into too many lites with lots of distracting lines.
+The house's old vinyl windows were not symmetrical and they were divided with too many lites with lots of distracting lines.

 WINDOW DESIGN, BEFORE

-The new custom wooden windows are evenly spaced across the front of the house and divided into fewer lites for a cleaner, less distracting look.
+The new custom wooden windows are symmetrical with fewer lites for a cleaner, less distracting look.
 The first floor windows are floor-to-ceiling length so plenty of natural light enters the house.

-The house originally had standard 4" aluminum gutters.
-I replaced them with 6" half round, copper ones.
-The larger size packs a visual punch while serving the practical purpose of protecting the house from water.
+The 6" half round, copper gutters pack a visual punch while serving the practical purpose of protecting the house from water.

 THE GUTTERS, AFTER